- 05 July 2018

 Opportunities without a qualification are unheard of, and frowned on now.
 Yet so many people from 1950-1970 started off with no qualifications, many of whom have become head of sections and companies, or even entrepreneurs in the care industry.

 I was successful in an interview to become a relief simply because I had cared for my grandfather and volunteered for W.R.V.S and other support groups.
 I had no qualifications in care.

 I believe that on-the-job training is the best source of training and it seems we are returning to this.
-Training has become more frequent and, I think, standards increased and improved.
+Training has become more frequent and standards have increased and improved.

 I’ve learnt a lot from clients over the years, in all kinds of ways, and for that I won’t ever forget them.